 A unit of local government serving Multnomah County East of the Willamette River – works toward toward keeping water clean, conserving water and keeping soil healthy.
-The EMSWCD provides a variety of programs and services to urban and rural residents and businesses including naturescaping and rain garden workshops, invasive species efforts, an annual native plant sale, as well as the annual Welcome the Rain!
-Festival.
-EMSWCD’s Partners In Conservation grant has been instrumental in helping Depave get off the ground – by providing funding for most of Depave’s 2009 season projects as well as many projects in 2010 and 2011.
+The EMSWCD provides a variety of programs and services to urban and rural residents and businesses including naturescaping and rain garden workshops, invasive species efforts, and an annual native plant sale.
+EMSWCD’s Partners In Conservation grant has been instrumental in helping Depave get off the ground – by providing funding for most of Depave’s early projects and with strong ongoing support.

 Offering a wide array of services to residents and businesses west of the Willamette River such as assistance to landowners for developing Conservation Plans for their properties to help improve watershed health.
-WMSWCD has provided funding for a variety of greenspaces including the Vermont Hills Community Garden and the Capitol Hill Elementary School playground, Hayurst School Garden, Metrolitan Learning Center, Opal School and other through its grant programs.
+WMSWCD has provided funding for a variety of greenspaces including the Vermont Hills Community Garden, Capitol Hill Elementary School playground, Hayurst School Garden, Metrolitan Learning Center, Opal School and other through its grant programs.

 The Community Watershed Stewardship Program engages Portlanders in enhancing the health of our watersheds while promoting public awareness of our connection to these natural systems.
-We offer funding for community projects, help with project planning, and assist in connecting community groups with resources for their projects.
+CWSP offers funding for community projects, help with project planning, and assist in connecting community groups with resources for their projects.
 The Bureau has funded numerous parking lot stormwater retrofit projects implemented by Depave since beginning in 2008, and was instrumental in the organization’s first project at Fargo Forest Garden.

-Depave owes much of the success in proving our unique model of urban transformation through community empowerment to the projects implemented at schools within the Portland Public School district — including: Creative Science, Vestal Elementary, Capitol Hill Elementary, James John Elementary, Chief Joseph Elementary, Hayhurst Elementary, Arleta School, Lewis Elementary, Creston School, Lent School, Metro Learning Center, King School, Peninsula School, Sabin School, and others.
+Depave owes much of the success in proving our unique model of urban transformation through community empowerment to the projects implemented at schools within the Portland Public School district — including: Creative Science School, Vestal Elementary, Capitol Hill Elementary, James John Elementary, Chief Joseph Elementary, Hayhurst Elementary, Arleta School, Lewis Elementary, Creston School, Lent School, Metro Learning Center, King School, Peninsula School, Sabin School, and others.

 This program has provided gardening opportunities for the physical and social benefit of the people and neighborhoods of Portland since 1975.
 There are 35 community gardens located throughout the city, developed and operated by volunteers and PP&R staff, offering a variety of activities.
 Depave works with PP&R on an ongoing basis to develop appropriate sites such as Vestal Community Garden and Vermont Hills Community Garden.